521st AMOW AMT offloads A-10 support for DE23

-U.S. Air Force A-10 Thunderbolt II support crews disembark a C-17 Globemaster III during Exercise Defender Europe 23 at Zaragoza Air Base, Spain, May 3, 2023.
-Air Mobility Command Airmen showcased their role as the Joint Force maneuver during DEFENDER 23, a U.S. European Command-directed multinational joint exercise designed to build readiness and interoperability between U.S. and NATO Allies and partners.
+A U.S. Air Force C-17 Globemaster III taxis behind a Spanish Air Force follow-me truck during Exercise Defender Europe 23 at Zaragoza Air Base, Spain, May 3, 2023.
+DEFENDER 23 is a U.S. European Command-directed multinational joint exercise designed to build readiness and interoperability between U.S. and NATO Allies and partners.
 (U.S. Air Force photo by Tech.
 Sgt.
 Carl Haynes)

 |Date Taken: